-After careful examination of data related to equitable access to effective teachers, GaDOE acknowledged the critical need for comprehensive, district-level root-cause analysis.
-GaDOE Title II, Part A program specialists provided LEAs their respective equity data profiles; this data has been analyzed at the district level to inform the 2016-2017 LEA Equity Plans.
+After careful examination of data related to equitable access to effective teachers, GaDOE acknowledged the critical need for comprehensive, LEA-level root-cause analysis.
+GaDOE Title II, Part A program specialists provided LEAs their respective equity data profiles; this data has been analyzed at the LEA level to inform the 2016-2017 LEA Equity Plans.
 LEAs identified and selected interventions and strategies tailored to the needs of their students and are in the first year of implementation.
-Additionally, GaDOE developed and is currently implementing a Comprehensive Needs Assessment including a revised Comprehensive LEA Improvement Plan (CLIP) to further support LEA analysis of data to inform improvement plans of both the LEA and the schools.
-These tools are aligned to Georgia's Systems of Continuous Improvement and the associated processes, which provide the foundation for district and school improvement across the state.
+The Equity Plan requirements may be addressed through the GaDOE Comprehensive Needs Assessment and District Improvement Plan or through the streamlined LEA Consolidated Plan as required in Section 8305.
+These tools are aligned to Georgia's Systems of Continuous Improvement and the associated processes, which provide the foundation for LEA and school improvement across the state.
 Under Georgia law, Charters and LEAs with strategic waivers may determine the professional qualifications necessary for educators they employ.

 GaDOE is developing an equity data dashboard that will enable all LEAs and schools to access timely equity data such as teacher retention, principal retention, school climate, etc. to support the work of the LEAs, schools, and P20 Collaboratives.
-Specific data elements to be included were selected in consultation with LEA Title IIA coordinators and other district personnel.
+Specific data elements to be included were selected in consultation with LEA Title IIA coordinators and other LEA personnel.
 For a full list of all elements, please see the Comprehensive Needs Assessment State Data Profile FY 14-15 & FY15-16.
-Using this equity dashboard, GaDOE will implement equity labs through the P20 Collaboratives in order to identify gaps and address root causes for the purposes of equity planning, development of professional learning, and the assignment of teachers to ensure that low income or minority students are not taught at disproportionate rates by inexperienced, out-of-field, or Educating Georgia's Future: Georgia's State ESSA Plan | 68
+Using this equity dashboard, GaDOE will implement equity labs through the P20 Collaboratives in order to identify gaps and address root causes for the purposes of equity planning, development of professional learning, and the assignment of teachers to ensure that low income or minority students are not taught at disproportionate rates by inexperienced, out-of-field, or ineffective teachers.

-SUBMITTED TO THE GOVERNOR FOR REVIEW - Monday, August 14, 2017 through Thursday, September 14, 2017. ineffective teachers.
 The Equity Data Dashboard will also enable timely data access, as appropriate, to external stakeholders.